Destry Rides Again (musical): Act 1

-Wash and Destry run out to a street and there, Wash confronts him about not owning a gun.
-Wash explains that the town had planned a big welcome party for him, but he didn't think Destry could face anyone now.
-Destry tells Wash that they won't need guns to bring law and order to Bottleneck.
-He tells Wash that guns will only bring death ("Ballad of the Gun").
-Wash then swears Destry in as deputy and they head for the party.
+Wash and Destry run out to the street, where Wash confronts him about not owning a gun.
+Wash explains that the town has planned a big welcome party for him, but he doesn't think Destry can face anyone now.
+Destry tells Wash that they won't need guns to bring law and order to Bottleneck: he tells Wash that guns bring only death ("Ballad of the Gun").
+Wash then swears Destry in as deputy, and they head for the party.
 Meanwhile, Kent's gang are seen harassing two girls.
-They steal a banner they were carrying and see that there was to be a social in honor of Destry's arrival and they weren't invited.
+They steal a banner the girls were carrying and see that there's to be a social in honor of Destry's arrival and they weren't invited.
 The gang then hurries off to tell Kent and Frenchy.

-In a corral, it shows that the party has already started ("The Social").
-The townsfolk are seen dancing with each other until Kent and his gang crash the party and threaten the people with whips until Destry shows up and takes down Kent's gang.
-The town then gratefully thanks Destry and finish the social.
-At the end of the social, Destry thanks everyone for the party, until he is interrupted by Clagget, who is armed with a rifle.
+In a corral, the party has already started ("The Social") and the townsfolk are seen dancing.
+Kent and his gang crash the party and threaten the people with whips, until Destry shows up and takes down Kent's gang.
+The townspeople resume their celebration, and at the end of the social Destry thanks everyone for the party, until he is interrupted by Clagget, who is armed with a rifle.
 He is followed by his wife, who pleads that he put the gun down.
 Clagget proclaims that he won't put the gun down until he's killed Kent and his gang.
-Destry interferes, taking Clagget's rifle while they shook hands.
+Destry interferes, taking Clagget's rifle while they shake hands.
 Clagget explains that Kent put him and his wife off their ranch this morning.
-He retells the story of how he was cheated in the poker game.
-He also says a little bit about the former sheriff.
+He relates the story of how he was cheated in the poker game, also mentioning the suspicious "disappearance" of the former sheriff.
 A few of the other townsmen tell Destry that Kent also took their ranches through similar means.
-Destry reluctantly tells Clagget that there's nothing that he could do until there was more evidence.
+Destry reluctantly tells Clagget that there's nothing that he can do without further evidence.
 Clagget's wife snaps at Destry and the two leave.
-A gleeful Kent thanks Destry and leaves as well with his gang.
-The townspeople, who now despise Destry turn away from him.
+A gleeful Kent thanks Destry and leaves with his gang.
+The townspeople, who now despise Destry, turn away from him.